weilu/minidash/README.md

 rsconnect content search --server [server URL] --api-key [your API key] | jq -c '.[] | {py_version}' | sort | uniq
 ```

-As of writing the internal server supports only 3.8.14 so that's the version we are going to use for building & deploying the dash app.
+As of writing both the internal and external server supports 3.8.14 so that's the version we are going to use for building & deploying the dash app.
 If you are using `pyenv` this repo's python version has configured to use 3.8.14.
 If the target server uses a different version, feel free to switch using `pyenv local 3.x.x`.

 To verify the app works locally: